-Each chapter has exclusive categories, which means that there is only one person per category in a chapter.
+Each chapter has exclusive categories, which means that there is only one person per seat in a chapter.
 A vertical is the specialty that a certain business can serve.

 If you find you can’t make it to your meeting one week, you can enlist the help of a substitute.
-In fact, there’s a running list of substitutes right in DirecTrack!
-If you go to the search menu and click the “Substitutes” button under the drop down menus and select "My Region" in the appropriate drop down, you’ll get a running list of willing volunteers who can’t wait to give your sound bite for you!
+In fact, there’s a running list of substitutes right in the Hub!
+If you go to Members in the blue menu bar, click Members in the drop down menu, and click the “Substitutes” button under the drop down menus and select "My Region" in the appropriate drop down, you’ll get a running list of willing volunteers who can’t wait to give your sound bite for you!

 Once you’ve attended a chapter meeting, you’ll understand just how much energy is in the room every week!
 We love the unique connection among Master Networkers, and we know that practicing B.O.N.D. turns those connections into long-term, trusted relationships.

 Scheduling face-to-face meetings (F2F) is a way to build on those connections.
 Face-to-face meetings allow for a greater use of B.O.N.D. (read about B.O.N.D. here!), and more importantly, you get to make a new friend, a friend who trusts you and will refer you to their friends.
 That road goes both ways, of course.